 Orders of $50 or more get free shipping within the US!!

-Samhain, also known as the Witches New Year, is always held on October 31st.
-A time when the veil thins.
-It is believed the barriers that normally hold steadfast between our world and the other world thin, letting us walk with spirits and ancestors long passed.
+Samhain, also known as Hallowmas or the Witches New Year, is always held on October 31st.
+A time when the veils thin.
+It is believed the barriers that normally hold steadfast between our world and other worlds become less stable during this time of year, letting us walk with spirits and ancestors long passed.

 The shortest day, the longest night, the stars brought closer by the primordial dark.
 In this moment the ancient stirs in us, illuminating our heart's deepest chambers, renewing our strength to challenge the injustices we were born into, born to stem.

 The triumph of light peaks, slides slowly to dissolve.
 This is the tipping point for everything: democracy, misogyny, racism, climate, freedom.
 All are on a cliff edge.
 We've reached the neon-bright entrance to The Great Turning.
 Change is the only thing that doesn't change.
 Are we ready?